Eth 2.0 Economics

 General uptime and maintenance cost

-- If a user has multiple validators, maintenance cost and worry of the infrastructure comes into play.
+- If a user wishes to distribute their validators among multiple setups, maintenance cost and worry of the infrastructure comes into play.

 - Beyond failures in the client code, stakers are responsible for the security environment of their validator clients (internet connection, operating system, hardware, etc.).
 If their validator client gets hacked due to a security failure, leading to forced downtime and/or misbehavior, there's currently no way to recover funds.

 - This risk is similar to the risk of getting Ether stolen from a wallet due to a hacked laptop or smartphone.
 With decentralized autonomy comes responsibility.

 A recommended read for those interested in validating is: 8 Things Every Validator Should Know Before Staking.

 A very important factor in determining if staking ETH is worth it is comparing the net reward versus competition.

 Decentralized finance applications such as Compound Finance, Dharma and Maker.
 These applications offer ways for users to lock up ETH and gain a reward.
 Trying to understand what these offerings are or will be is something that should be considered.